Solar leases are a lot like a lease on a car:

 With a lease, the contract lays out how much your panels will cost for the duration of the lease, including any escalators.
 Many people prefer this versus having to constantly wonder how much the next rate increase will be from your utility, and prefer the convenience of not having to deal with any maintenance or be liable for any work that needs to be done to their solar system.

-Solar leases are one of the most popular ways to go solar, along with solar loans.
+Solar leases are one of the most popular financial options to go solar, along with solar loans.
 Who is a solar lease most appropriate for?

 Since the leasing companies are so large, they are able to take advantage of many special tax benefits that regular homeowners can’t take advantage of, and these companies are then able to offer leases at a discount to residential buyers.